fbpx

 Because everyone is now fully aware that found footage films aren’t real.
 And with the atmosphere of the marketing campaign forgotten, many feel that the original Blair Witch Project doesn’t hold up today.
 But it is important viewing from a historical standpoint.

-Of course, all modern found footage movies owe their existence to Blair Witch.
-With Paranormal Activity, Unfriended and The Visit all becoming box office success using small budgets and found footage tropes to tell their stories.
+Of course, all modern-found footage movies owe their existence to Blair Witch.
+Paranormal Activity, Unfriended and The Visit all became box office successes using small budgets and found footage tropes to tell their stories.
 But there are also movies like 28 Days Later, which took stylistic influence from Blair Witch by using low-quality footage to make the film more gritty and real and made back over 10 times its budget.
 And it was, of course, the forerunner of viral internet marketing, which has since become so prevalent.
-With every movie and TV show using their online presence to get viewers interested.
+With every movie and TV show uses its online presence to get viewers interested.

 However, even with everything that came afterwards, the original Blair Witch Project remains a testament to ingenuity.
 It proved you don’t need a big budget or a monster to frighten an entire generation.
 Just an idea, an internet connection, a camera and a committed cast.